emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 multiple TEAP packets, then the Outer TLVs in all the fragments of that message MUST be included.

-If no inner EAP authentication method is run then no EMSK or MSK will be generated.
+ is run then no EMSK or MSK
+will be generated.
 If an IMSK needs to be generated then the MSK and therefore the IMSK is set to all zeroes (i.e., IMSK = MSK = 32 octets of 0x00s).

 ## EAP Master Session Key Generation

-TEAP authentication assures the Master Session Key (MSK) and Extended Master Session Key (EMSK) output from the EAP authentication method are the result of all authentication conversations by generating an Intermediate Compound Key (IMCK).
+TEAP authentication assures the Master Session Key (MSK) and Extended Master Session Key (EMSK) output from running TEAP are the combined result of all inner methods by generating an Intermediate Compound Key (IMCK).
 The IMCK is mutually derived by the peer and the server as described in [](#intermediate-compound-key) by combining the MSKs from inner methods with key material from TEAP Phase 1.
 The resulting